testcontainers/workshop-go/step-8-adding-integration-tests.md

 ```

-This test will start a LocalStack container, and it will define one test to verify that the lambda function returns the stats for a given rating ratings:
+This test will start a LocalStack container, previously building the ZIP file representing the lambda, and it will define one test to verify that the lambda function returns the stats for a given histogram of ratings:

 * `Retrieve the stats for a given histogram of ratings`: it will call the lambda deployed in the LocalStack instance, using a map of ratings as the histogram, and it will verify that the result includes the calculated average and the total count of ratings.